edu-m/Batch-crop/README.md

 # Batch-crop

-Shell+Python scripts that takes specific images, renames then and crops them
+Bat+Python scripts that takes specific images, renames then and crops them